 6.4.3 Long-Term Effectiveness and Permanence

-As discussed below, Alternative 4 provides excellent long-term effectiveness and permanence.
+As discussed below, Alternative 4 provides moderate long-term effectiveness and permanence.

-Magnitude of Residual Risk: Excavation and off-Site disposal of contaminated soil in the Selected Area and APCs is anticipated to significantly reduce residual risk by eliminating or minimizing the potential for direct exposure and spread of contamination.
+Magnitude of Residual Risk: Excavation and off-Site disposal of waste and contaminated soil in the Selected Area, the GSNWR Wilderness Area and APCs, as well as removal and off-site disposal of waste material from the Surface Debris Area, is anticipated to significantly reduce residual risk by eliminating or minimizing the potential for direct exposure and spread of contamination.
 Capping contaminated soil in the APCs, if selected, is anticipated to significantly reduce the potential for direct exposure and minimize contaminant mobility (i.e., the potential for the spread of soil contamination).
 Vegetative cover placed in mostly non-vegetated areas will reduce potential exposure to COCs in soil.
 Site controls will further mitigate human health risk by posing limitations on Site use and access, reducing the likelihood for direct exposure.
-Overall, this alternative provides excellent reduction in the magnitude of residual risk.
+However, a significant portion of the landfill (90 acres) will remain without an impermeable cover allowing for the potential migration of contaminants in surface water flow into and through the waste material.
+This continued potential for the migration of contaminants allows for potential residual risk.
+A long-term monitoring program will be implemented to ensure the residual human health and ecological risk remains at acceptable levels.

 Adequacy and Reliability of Controls: Excavation and off-Site disposal is a widely used, adequate, and reliable technology for remediation of contaminated soil.
 Capping is also an adequate and reliable technology widely used for remediation and landfill closures to prevent direct exposure and reduce contaminant mobility and residual risks.
-This alternative also employs Site controls that are widely used for remediation, construction, and other purposes.
+This alternative will cap approximately 50 acres; however, an additional 90 acres of landfill will remain with no impermeable cover, thus limiting the overall adequacy and reliability of this control.
+This alternative will employ Site controls on the privately-owned portion of the Site, including the 90-acre uncapped landfill area, that are widely used for remediation, construction, and other purposes.
 Site controls are effective in preventing unauthorized human access and Site use and therefore adequate and reliable.
 The potential for trespassing is reduced by Site controls with proper maintenance.
 Proper maintenance in combination with the Site controls increases the reliability of the cap.

 6.4.4 Reduction of Toxicity, Mobility, or Volume Through Treatment